West Ham - Sheffield United: How to watch, start time, odds, prediction

 Team news

 West Ham lost Angelo Ogbonna and Andriy Yarmolenko at midweek, while Arthur Masuaku is still out and Darren Randolph a question mark.
-Moyes hopes Michail Antonio will be ready to go, and Issa Diop is available.
-Fabian Balbuena is a question mark.
+Michail Antonio is out, and Issa Diop starts.
+Fabian Balbuena is out.

+📋 Our team to face Sheffield United this evening looks like this!#WHUSHU pic.twitter.com/Avjcs2cwrR

 Sander Berge remains a big absence for Sheffield United, while Jack Robinson and Jack O’Connell are also out.
-Enda Stevens Is likely back in the team while Georga Baldock will be a late fitness.
+Enda Stevens returns, while George Baldock is on the bench.

 Odds and ends (full odds provided by our partner, PointsBet)